Cycle responder: Equipment

-The equipment can be carried on the bike (in panniers), or on the responders body (using a rucksack or modified utility jacket).
+The equipment can be carried on the bike (in panniers), or on the responder's body (using a rucksack or modified utility jacket).

 Training

 Some organisations operating cycle responders offer specific training to staff or volunteers undertaking the role.
 They may use their own training, or conform to an external standard, such as Bikeability or the International Police Mountain Bike Association (IPMBA).

 Training may cover areas such as hazard avoidance, observation, how to manoeuvre in low speed areas, traffic, safety and crowds.